 *For more information please contact us at firstname.lastname@example.org

 TERMS & CONDITIONS:

-I agree to the terms outlined in the General Festival Rules for the Something Wicked Film Festival.
+By submitting to Something Wicked Film Festival you agree to the terms outlined in the General Festival Rules for the SWFF.
 The Something Wicked Film Festival is hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the Festival for promotional purposes.
 The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
-The undersigned shall indemnify and hold harmless Broken Lighthouse Pictures or the Something Wicked Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.
+The undersigned shall indemnify and hold harmless Something Wicked Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.